Logo

 Rowan Atkinson met makeup artist Sunetra Sastry in the late 1980s when she was working for the BBC, and they married in February 1990.

-In 2013, at the age of 58, Rowan Atkinson began an affair with 32-year-old comedian Louise Ford after they met while performing in a play together.
+In 2013, at the age of 58, Rowan Atkinson began a relationship with 32-year-old comedian Louise Ford after they met while performing in a play together.

 In June 2005, Rowan Atkinson led a coalition of the United Kingdom's most prominent actors and writers, including Nicholas Hytner, Stephen Fry, and Ian McEwan, to the British Parliament in an attempt to force a review of the controversial Racial and Religious Hatred Bill, which they felt would give overwhelming power to religious groups to impose censorship on the arts.

-In 2018, Rowan Atkinson defended comments made by Boris Johnson over wearing the burqa.
+In 2018, Rowan Atkinson defended comments made by Boris Johnson over wearing the burqa, which were criticised as Islamophobic, and for which Johnson later apologised.

 In January 2021, Rowan Atkinson criticised the rise of cancel culture.

-Rowan Atkinson was appointed Commander of the Order of the British Empire in the 2013 Birthday Honours for services to drama and charity.
+Rowan Atkinson was appointed Commander of the Order of the British Empire in the 2013 Birthday Honours for his contribution to drama and charity.